Australian bush horses and riders

 I believe that our early and continuing association with the bush is at the heart of the question about what it is that makes Australian bush horses and riders unique.

-I'll be presenting my thoughts and research here, in the lead up to the National Museum of Australia's Spirited: Australia's Horse Story exhibition, opening in September 2014.
+I'll be presenting my thoughts and research here, in conjunction with the National Museum of Australia's Spirited: Australia's Horse Story exhibition, on show in Canberra until March 2015.

 Please contribute comments or reactions and share your own ‘Bush horse and rider’ tales.

-The incredible international victory for Australian rider Neale Lavis at the 1960 Rome Olympics three-day equestrian event is where I begin my exploration of bush horses.
-How did Lavis and the two other Aussie farmers riding their ‘Australian ponies,’ rise above the longstanding equestrian traditions of Britain and Europe to win gold at this prestigious event?
+The incredible international victory for Australian rider Neale Lavis at the 1960 Rome Olympics three-day equestrian event is where I began my exploration of bush horses.
+How did Neale and two other Aussie farmers riding their 'Australian ponies,' rise above the longstanding equestrian traditions of Britain and Europe to win gold at this prestigious event?

 Dashing horses, men and women of show-ring high jumping fame